I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 In July 1921, a disaffected Klan recruiter in Tennessee offered Swope his files.
 Other information came from the NAACP and, as the newspaper trumpeted, from investigations “in more than forty cities in a score of different states.”

 As press time approached, The World offered the series to other papers and 17 bought rights, others joined in after it became clear the story was hot.

-What the Investigation Revealed
+What the Investigation of the KKK Revealed

 The newspaper called the KKK a “dangerous secret agency of super-government.”
 It chronicled the group’s oaths and secret handshakes and noted only Protestant white people born in the United States were permitted to join.

-It revealed violent acts carried out by hooded men directed against blacks, Jews, Roman Catholics, and immigrants.
+It revealed violent acts carried out by hooded men directed against Blacks, Jews, Roman Catholics, and immigrants.
 The newspaper reprinted the Klan’s racist diatribes and listed the names of public officials who were members, most of whom issued denials, some convincing, some not.